Miner-Ninja/server-security-suite/README.md

 This simple script improve Debian/Ubuntu server security level after default system install.

 Attention: This script disable root user login for SSH.
-Make sure you create a Linux user who can use the sudo command.
+Make sure you already create a Linux user who can use the sudo command.

 Attention: This script will run all commands without user interaction.